“Affections immersed in the love of Christ provide clarity to a conflicted mind.”

 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.
 Colossians 3:1-3, NKJV

+My son-in-law mentioned in our Wise Sons text thread (the three other brothers-in-laws and me) that he had just deleted 30 phone apps—undesirable and unhealthy.
+I thought, what a simple exercise, sounds smart, so I’ll do the same.
+No need to clutter my life with distractions that lead to bad outcomes.
 I catch myself enjoying the ease of swiping my phone screen and just like that ordering stuff: books, gadgets, and more books.
 But do I really need more stuff to clutter up and complicate my life?
 Am I as conscious of setting my affections above with the re-centering of my soul as I am at swiping my phone?
 My cluttered life can lose its edge of effectiveness for Christ.
-I have to reset my mind and affections above, so I send ahead treasures that outlast trivial trinkets left behind.
+The new year is a helpful time to reset my mind and affections above, so I send ahead treasures that outlast trivial trinkets left behind.

 Paul understood the clutter of a culture that demands attention from a religious leader of his status, with an intellectual air that left many amused and amazed.
 Once a driven crusader against Christ, Paul encountered Christ personally and became a crusader for Him.
 Because of his radical change of heart, Paul sacrificed his resume of accomplishments on the dung heap of earthly desires in exchange for “knowing Christ in the power of His resurrection and the fellowship of His suffering” (Philippians 3:10).
 Paul found great delight in decluttering his life for his Lord!